react-native-cameraroll/react-native-cameraroll/README.md

 If the tag has a file extension of .mov or .mp4, it will be inferred as a video.
 Otherwise it will be treated as a photo.
 To override the automatic choice, you can pass an optional `type` parameter that must be one of 'photo' or 'video'.

-It allows to specify a particular album you want to store the asset to.
+It allows to specify a particular album you want to store the asset to when the param `album` is provided.
+On Android, if no album is provided, DCIM directory is used, otherwise PICTURE or MOVIES directory is used depending on the `type` provided.

 Returns a Promise which will resolve with the new URI.